 Land Bank Authorities

-Can be created to manage tax-forclosed properties more effectively.
-A number of planning, financial, and management tools are available to these authorities, allowing them to own property, or transfer, sell, rent, prevent eviction, or demolish; qualify for brownfield status; enter into contract with private, public, or nonprofit agencies for redevelopment; and more.
+Can be created to manage tax-foreclosed properties more effectively.
+A number of planning, financial, and management tools are available to these authorities, allowing them to own property, or transfer, sell, rent, prevent eviction, or demolish; qualify for brownfield status; enter into a contract with private, public, or nonprofit agencies for redevelopment; and more.

 Live Work Play

 A website designed to attract talent and businesses to Northwest Michigan.

 Michigan Association of Planning

 Provides resources, educational content, and training to interested citizen stakeholders and planners.
 MAP is a chapter of the American Planning Association (APA).